Trump stiffed his alleged co-conspirators, whose false claims brought in $250 million

 Eastman's attorneys declined to comment.

-Occasionally referred to as "Team Normal," this was a group of Trump campaign leaders and legal minds who pushed back against the conspiracies theories being peddled by the outside attorneys.
+A group of Trump campaign leaders and legal minds, occasionally referred to as "Team Normal," pushed back against the conspiracy theories being peddled by the outside attorneys.

 Ultimately, it was members of "Team Normal" that had a say in the campaign's purse strings.

-Clark later recounted an email he received on Christmas Eve of 2020, from Giuliani associates, seeking payment.
+Clark later recounted an email he received on Christmas Eve 2020 from Giuliani associates, seeking payment.

 "What I make of it is that I think these guys were reporting directly to Mr. Giuliani, and when it came time to get paid, they were looking to me to get money, and I was never in the position to be prepared to just write checks to people ....we're not just going to set money on fire to do stuff," Clark told the House committee.